Back to top

 When does travel become chargeable under A&A?
 Information you must be satisfied on

-Travel to the client is only chargeable if you are satisfied, having been in contact with the client beforehand and taken basic information, that:
+Travel to your client is only chargeable if you are satisfied from your contact so far that:

-the advice is to be given on a matter of Scots law; and
+- The advice is to be given on a matter of Scots law.

-Unless you are satisfied on these matters at that stage, you cannot charge for travel until you have taken enough information from them to satisfy yourself as to their basic eligibility for advice and assistance.
+You cannot charge for travel until you have taken enough information from them to satisfy yourself of their basic eligibility for advice and assistance.